-If you are required to file 250 or more Forms W-2, see Magnetic media/electronic reporting later.
+If you are required to file 250 or more Forms W-2, see Magnetic media/electronic reporting on page 3.

 Who must file Form W-3.
 Anyone required to file Form W-2 must file Form W-3 to transmit Copy A of Forms W-2.
-Make a copy of Form W-3; keep it and Copy D (For Employer) of Forms W-2, with your records for 4 years.
+Make a copy of Form W-3; keep it and Copy D (For Employer) of Forms W-2 with your records for 4 years.
 Be sure to use Form W-3 for the correct year.
+If you are filing Forms W-2 using magnetic diskette, see Magnetic media/ electronic reporting on page 3.

-Household employers, even those with only one household employee, must file Form W-3 with Form W-2.
+Household employers, even those with only one household employee, must file Form W-3 if filing a paper Form W-2.
 On Form W-3 check the "Hshld. emp." checkbox in box b.
-For more information, see Schedule H, (Form 1040), Household Employment Taxes.
+For more information, see Schedule H (Form 1040), Household Employment Taxes, and its separate instructions.
+You must have an EIN.
+See Box b-Employer identification number on page 9.

-A transmitter or sender (including a service bureau, paying agent, or disbursing agent) may sign Form W-3 for the employer or payer only if the sender:
+Who may sign Form W-3.
+A transmitter or sender (including a service bureau, paying agent, or disbursing agent) may sign Form W-3 (or use its PIN on electronic filings) for the employer or payer only if the sender:

-- Is authorized to sign by an agency agreement (either oral, written, or implied) that is valid under state law and - Writes "For (name of payer)" next to the signature.
+- Is authorized to sign by an agency agreement (either oral, written, or implied) that is valid under state law and - Writes "For (name of payer)" next to the signature (paper Form W-3 only).

 If an authorized sender signs for the payer, the payer is still responsible for filing, when due, a correct and complete Form W-3 and related Forms W-2, and is subject to any penalties that result from not complying with these requirements.
-Be sure the payer's name and employer identification number (EIN) on Forms W-2 and W-3 are the same as those used on the Form 941, Employer's Quarterly Federal Tax Return, 943, Employer's Annual Tax Return for Agricultural Employees, CT-1, Employer's Annual Railroad Retirement Tax Return, or Schedule H (Form 1040), Household Employment Taxes, filed by or for the payer.
+Be sure that the payer's name and employer identification number (EIN) on Forms W-2 and W-3 are the same as those used on the Form 941, Employer's Quarterly Federal Tax Return, Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, Form CT-1, Employer's Annual Railroad Retirement Tax Return, or Schedule H (Form 1040) filed by or for the payer.

 When to file.
-File Copy A of Form W-2 with the entire page of Form W-3 by February 28, 2003.
-However, if you file electronically (not by magnetic media), the due date is March
+File Copy A of Form W-2 with the entire page of Form W-3 (or reports filed on magnetic diskette) by February 28, 2006.
+However, if you file electronically (not by magnetic diskette), the due date is March 31, 2006.

-31, 2003.
-You may owe a penalty for each Form W-2 you file late.
-See Penalties on page 6.
-If you terminate your business, see Terminating a business on page 5.
+You may owe a penalty for each Form W-2 that you file late.
+See Penalties on page 7.
+If you terminate your business, see Terminating a business on page 7.

 Extension to file.
-You may request an extension of time to file Form W-2 by sending Form 8809, Request for Extension of Time To File Information Returns, to the address shown on that form.
-You must request the extension before the due date of Forms W-2 for your request to be considered.
-If approved, you will have an additional 30 days to file.
+You may request an automatic extension of time to file Form W-2 with the SSA by sending Form 8809, Application for Extension of Time To File Information Returns, to the address shown on Form 8809.
+You must request the extension before the due date of Forms W-2.
+You will have an additional 30 days to file.
 See Form 8809 for details.

-Even if you receive an extension to file Form W-2, you must still furnish Form W-2 to your employees by CAUTION January 31, 2003.
-But see Extension to furnish Forms W-2 to employees on page 3.
+Even if you request an extension to file Form W-2, you must still furnish Form W-2 to your employees CAUTION by January 31, 2006.
+But see Extension to furnish Forms W-2 to employees below.